Europe at the Crossroads: Energy Security Challenges

 Where: Vila Lanna, Institute of Czech Literature, CEFRES

-CEFRES is hosting the closing round table on the 23rd of June.
+CEFRES is hosting the closing round table on the 23rd of June at 5 PM.

 Convenors: Tina MAGAZZINI and Martin FOTTA (Institute of Ethnology, Czech Academy of Sciences)